Amit-Weis/Notes/SBI4UW/Unit 2 - Review.md

 # Glycolysis
 ---
 - the goal of cellular respiration is to capture free energy in glucose to form ATP
-- in order to achieve this tow methods are used:
+- in order to achieve this two methods are used:
 	- substrate level phosphorylation
 	- oxidative phosphorylation
 - Substrate level phosphorylation
 	- ATP is formed directly from the enzyme controlled reactions (in glycolysis and krebs cycle)
-	- occurs when a phosphate group is transfeered from one moleucle to an ADP molecule
+	- occurs when a phosphate group is transferred from one molecule to an ADP molecule
 -  oxidative phosphorylation
-	- ATP is formed indrecitly via multiple different steps in the electron transport chain
+	- ATP is formed indirectly via multiple different steps in the electron transport chain
-	- formed via a sereies of redox reactions
+	- formed via a series of redox reactions
 - pyruvate will undergo krebs cycle and ETC only if $O_2$ is present
 - Glycolysis occurs in the cytosol/cytoplasm
-- glycolysis convertss glucose into 2 pyruvate ($C_{3}H_3O_3^-$)
+- glycolysis converts glucose into 2 pyruvate ($C_{3}H_3O_3^-$)
-- glycolysis is an anarobic process
+- glycolysis is an anaerobic process
-- glycolysis requires ATP to start, is refered to the enrgy input stage to get the rest of the cycle going
+- glycolysis requires ATP to start, is referred to the energy input stage to get the rest of the cycle going
+- when atp is generated in glycolysis its called substrate level phosphorylation

+# Link Reaction / Pyruvate Oxidation
+- What happens after glycolysis
+	- if $O_2$ is present, the hydrogen acceptors ($NADH$ and $FADH_2$) enter the mitochondria for krebs cycle (aerobic respiration)
+	- if no $O_2$ is present, you go into anaerobic respiration and the pyruvate stays in the cytoplasm where its converted to lactic acid in animals or ethanol in plants (fermentation)
+- when $CO_2$ is lost in a reaction its called decarboxylation
+	- (first step of krebs cycle)
+- COenzyme-A is a carrier which will hold and modify molecules (it's a derivative of vitamin B which is why i need it)
+	- all it does is move acetyl to krebs cycle, then move back to wait for more acetyl

+# Krebs cycle (citric acid cycle)
+- occurs in the matrix of the mitochondrion
+- every step is enzyme driven
+- oxaloacetate is the reactant and product, while all the rest are just a reactant and product
+1. According to Model 2, what happens to pyruvic acid during the Krebs cycle?
+	1.
+2. According to Model 2, where does the change identified in the previous question occur?
+	1.
+3. Count the number of atoms of carbon in pyruvic acid and explain why three molecules of carbon dioxide are produced.
+	1. There are 3 carbons in Pyruvate, and 3 carbon dioxide released
+4. Considering that glycolysis produces two pyruvic acid molecules per glucose molecule, how many total CO2 molecules will be produced from the complete breakdown of each glucose molecule?
+Show a mathematical equation to support your answer.
+	1. $2 \text{ pyruvate} = 6CO_{2}=C_{6}H_{12}O_{6}$
+5. What two hydrogen-carrying molecules are formed during the Krebs cycle?
+	1. $NADH$ and $FADH_2$
+6. Fill out the chart by looking back at the entire process of glycolysis and the Krebs cycle to list the total number of ATPs and hydrogen-carrying molecules produced.
--
+	- look on paper note